Springtime in a Small Town

-Springtime in a Small Town (小城之春 (Xiǎochéng zhī chūn)) is a 2002 Chinese film directed by Tian Zhuangzhuang.
-The film is a remake of director Fei Mu's 1948 film and its original screenwriter is Li Tianji (Chinese: 李天濟; pinyin: Lǐ Tiānjì), Spring in a Small Town.
+Springtime in a Small Town (小城之春 (Xiǎochéng zhī chūn)) is a 2002 Chinese drama film directed by Tian Zhuangzhuang.
+The film is a remake of director Fei Mu's 1948 film Spring in a Small Town, written by its original screenwriter Li Tianji (Chinese: 李天濟; pinyin: Lǐ Tiānjì).
 Though the two movies are referred to by different English titles, they share the same title in Chinese.

 Springtime in a Small Town marks the return of Tian Zhuangzhuang to the director's chair, following a nearly nine-year absence since his last film, The Blue Kite (1993).
 It was funded by several production companies from China (Beijing Film Studio, Beijing Rosart Film), France (Orly Films, Paradis Films), and the Netherlands (Fortissimo Films).

-Unlike Kite, which deployed a large cast, spanned decades, and carried a political message, Springtime is a small intimate chamber-piece.
+Unlike The Blue Kite, which deployed a large cast, spanned decades, and carried a political message, Springtime is a small intimate chamber-piece.

 Plot

 The film follows Fei Mu's original fairly closely.
 Zhang Zhichen (Xin Baiqing), a city doctor, comes to visit his old friend from school Dai Liyan (Wu Jun) shortly after the war against the Japanese has ended.
 Dai is sickly although Zhang suspects it to be mainly a case of hypochondria.
 While visiting, he meets Liyan's wife, Yuwen (Hu Jingfan) and Liyan's teenage sister Dai Xiu (Lu Sisi).

 Zhang and Yuwen has had a passionate love affair ten years earlier before she had been engaged.
 Due to her husband's sickness however, the couple has ceased to have any real physical contact.
 With Zhang back, he and Yuwen find themselves attracted to one another again.

 As emotions run high, Dai Xiu's birthday comes up.
 As the drinks begin to flow, Zhang and Yuwen's mutual attraction become apparent to everyone, especially to Liyan.
 Too sickly in his mind to care for his wife any longer, he begs Zhang to stay.
 Liyan then promptly attempts suicide by overdose but is saved by his friend.
 Zhang then decides that it is best that he departs.

 While faithful to the plot of the original, Tian's remake dropped the original's use of a voice-over narration by Yuwen.